Illinois Insurance Requirements.

 Public Adjusters are required to take 24 hours biennially.
-Three of the credits must consist of classroom or webinar ethics.
+Three of the credits must consist of classroom ethics.

 Continuing Education must be completed every 2 years, based on the license issuance date.
 Licenses issued in even years will renew in even years.
 Licenses issues in odd years will renew in odd years.

 - Independent self-study online or written courses (passing grade of 70% required on final exam)